IN PROGRESS

 The great challenge of 2021 was to train the women of the project.
 It was not easy, but it was the only possible way to allow women to become more and more autonomous.
 Thus, armed with pen and paper, the women attended two training courses: one dedicated, specifically, to the development of agricultural techniques, the other to microcredit, essential to lead them towards complete autonomy.

-Sister Federica wrote to us: “Beyond the difficulties, we can say that this project is fantastic.
-Our women are proud to be part of it: for them the pink garden represents a way to give meaning to their days.
-Valter would be proud of them!
+Sr. Federica wrote to us: “There are many difficulties, but we can say that this project is fantastic.
+Our women are proud to be part of it: for them, the pink garden represents a way to give meaning to their days.
+Walter would be proud of them!
 I'm sure.
 Mutanu in name and in fact.
-There is so much joy in this green house!".
+There is so much joy in this green house!”.

-The Mutanu project, the pink garden and the maintenance of the small farm with goats and chickens can only go on thanks to the commitment of Sister Federica and those who, every day, choose to be close to these women. € 5 is enough to donate new tomato plants to the women of Mutatu.
-Donate now.
+The Mutanu project, the pink garden, the maintenance of the greenhouse and the breeding of chickens, goats and cows is possible only thanks to those who, every day, choose to be close to these women.
+Don't miss your support: donate today.